Quandles associated to Galois covers of arithmetic schemes: Introduction

-Let us compare our approach with Tamagawa's reconstruction(\cite{Tamagawa1997}) of affine curves over finite fields from their Galois groups.
-There, the decomposition groups of points are characterized by group-theoretical properties, and the function field is recovered from these groups.
+(1) In Tamagawa's reconstruction(\cite{Tamagawa1997}) of affine curves over finite fields from their Galois groups, the decomposition groups of points are characterized by group-theoretical properties, and the function field is recovered from these groups.
 In our case, while the map $r$ gives us decomposition groups at many unramified primes together with natural generators, we do without recovering the decomposition groups at ramified points.
 All we do here is to prove that there is no unexpected isomorphism of associated quandles, with the help of transcendental number theory.
 As a drawback, we do not know how to directly reconstruct $K$ as a set at this moment.

+(2) Unlike in the case of curves over fields, there seem to be few works on reconstruction of arithmetic curves.
+Ivanov \cite{Ivanov2014} studies the problem of reconstruction of an arithmetic curve from its arithmetic fundamental group under the assumption that at least $2$ rational primes are invertible in $\cO_{K, S}$ (or, equivalently, lie completely below $S$).

+(3) Mochizuki \cite[Theorem 6.4]{Mochizuki2008} associates a certain category $\mathcal{C}$, called an arithmetic Frobenioid, to a number field $F$ and its Galois extension $\tilde{F}$, and reconstructs $F$ and $\tilde{F}$ from the associated arithmetic Frobenioid $\mathcal{C}$.

+We note an intriguing similarity in the proofs of this theorem and ours, although the author does not know exactly how they are related.
+The proof in \cite[Theorem 6.4]{Mochizuki2008} applies \emph{archimedean} (i.e. original) Six-Exponentials Theorem in order to recover residue characteristics of points, while we use $p$-adic Six-Exponentials Theorem. \end{remark}

 \medbreak The rest of this paper is organized as follows.
 In Section 2, we give a brief introduction to quandles and topological quandles.
 In Section 3, we associate a topological quandle to a Galois cover of an arithmetic scheme and a set of unbranched points.
-Then we restrict to open subsets of the spectrums of integer rings and prove results on reconstruction in Section 4.
+Then we restrict to the case of arithmetic curves and prove results on reconstruction in Section 4.
 Finally, we study the automorphism groups of quandles associated to Galois covers in Section 5.